-IFA Paris believes that entrepreneurship is one vital skill for a successful career in the fashion industry and at IFA Paris we are passionate about making sure that our students succeed.
+IFA Paris believes that entrepreneurship is one vital skill for a successful career in the fashion industry and at IFA Paris we are passionate about ensuring our students’ success.
 That is why entrepreneurship is intrinsically embedded into our ethos as a fashion school and runs throughout the curriculum, culture and our international network.

-At IFA Paris we support those students and alumni who have chosen the entrepreneurial route in realising their ambitions and goals right from the start.
-Our lecturers have a strong practical background in business themselves, and we are developing a specialised Fashion Technology Innovation Lab as a space to grow and nurture innovators and entrepreneurs.
+At IFA Paris, we support those students and alumni who have chosen the entrepreneurial route in realizing their ambitions and goals right from the start.
+Our lecturers have a strong practical background in business themselves, and we are developing a specialized Fashion Technology Innovation Lab as a space to grow and nurture innovators and entrepreneurs.

-A Fashion University with Entrepreneurship at its' Heart
+A Fashion Academic Institution with Entrepreneurship at its Heart

-Over half of our courses are directly business related - for example our MBA Fashion Business that has dedicated modules in entrepreneurship - and in the others, we ensure that entrepreneurship is strongly featured.
+Over half of our courses are directly business-related - for example our MBA in Fashion Management that has dedicated modules in entrepreneurship - and in the others, we ensure that entrepreneurship is strongly featured.
 We also regularly add new, updated strands to our programs.
 An example is our Enterprise: Product & Innovation module that our second year Bachelor Fashion Marketing students undertake in collaboration with an industry partner who is the client.